-In Figure 12, we observe that HiNFS exhibits a reduction in execution time when comparing with PMFS by 37%, 35%, and 38% for the Usr0, Usr1, and LASR traces, respectively.
-As we can see in the figure, this is mainly attributed to the reduction of the write time of HiNFS compared to PMFS.
+Lazy-persistent Workload.
+In Figure 13, we observe that HiNFS exhibits a reduction in execution time when comparing with PMFS by 37%, 35%, and 38% for the Usr0, Usr1, and LASR traces, respectively, and outperform NOVA by 24%, 26%, and 53%.
+As we can see in the figure, this is mainly attributed to the reduction of the write time of HiNFS compared to PMFS and NOVA.

+Eager-persistent Workload.
 HiNFS significantly outperforms PMFS except the Facebook trace, in which they yield similar performance.
 When we analyze this trace, we find that it contains a significant amount of sync operations.
 Moreover, we observe that HiNFS sets most of the related data blocks to the Eager-Persistent state with the Buffer Benefit Model in this case.
-Thus, it bypasses the DRAM buffer for most writes which are directly performed to NVMM, because the sync operations in this workload appear too frequent to coalesce enough writes in the DRAM buffer.
+Thus, it by-passes the DRAM buffer for most writes that are directly performed to NVMM, because the sync operations in this workload appear too frequent to coalesce enough writes in the DRAM buffer.